 Chickenpox Recovery Certificate

 Timeline is approximate and varies between individuals.
-The doctor assesses each case individually from the evidence provided — a certificate is only issued where full crusting is confirmed.
+The doctor assesses each case individually from the evidence provided.
+A certificate is only issued where full crusting is confirmed.

-Airline Policies — Chickenpox Recovery
+Airline Policies for Chickenpox Recovery

 | Airline | Min. wait from last new spots | Documentation required |